prawitdtgo/demo/readme.md

 ---

 ## Prerequisites.
+1. Implement a reverse proxy.
+    1. Copy your certificate into ./reverse-proxy/certificates and name it as dtgo.com.crt.
+    1. Copy your certificate's private key into ./reverse-proxy/certificates and name it as dtgo.com.key.
+    1. Set up a reverse proxy.
+        1. Run `docker-compose -f ./reverse-proxy/docker-compose.yml up -d` command if you deploy with docker-compose command.
+        1.
+        Run `docker stack deploy -c ./reverse-proxy/docker-compose.yml -c reverse-proxy/docker-stack.yml <stack name>` command if you deploy with docker stack command.

+        For example:

+        > docker stack deploy -c ./reverse-proxy/docker-compose.yml -c reverse-proxy/docker-stack.yml reverse-proxy

+1. Create a local registry server if you deploy with docker stack command.

+   Run `docker stack deploy -c ./docker-registry/docker-stack.yml <stack name>` command.

+   For example:

+   > docker stack deploy -c ./docker-registry/docker-stack.yml local-registry

 1. Set up MongoDB credentials.

    This application will create a root role user and an application user in a fresh installation.

     * Fill your root username in ./mongodb-credentials/root-username.txt
     * Fill your root password in ./mongodb-credentials/root-password.txt.
     * Fill your application username in ./mongodb-credentials/application-username.txt.
     * Fill your application password in ./mongodb-credentials/application-password.txt.

    For production environment, you should grant permission of those credential files to users whom can run docker and docker-compose commands only.

-1. Set up this application's certificate.
-    1. Copy your certificate into ./certificates and name it as dtgo.com.crt.
-    1. Copy your certificate's private key into ./certificates and name it as dtgo.com.key.
 1. Set up your DNS name following HOST environment's value in /.env.

    You can set your local DNS in development environment.

    For Windows example, append `127.0.0.1 web-services.dtgo.com` to C:\Windows\System32\drivers\etc\hosts.

 ---